Ked57/cypress-ct-example-app/README.md

 Good !
 Now your test is passing and your component mounts.

-Now you might want to pass an initial value to your context, so you can pass a setting set somewhere else in your application:
+At the moment you might want to pass an initial value to your context, so you can pass a setting set somewhere else in your application:

 We can add an initialValue to the props of the wrapper